-The new line-up made their debut at the annual ‘Bournemouth Regatta Beat Group Competition’ on Saturday 15th August 1970 on a makeshift stage erected on the beach west of the pier, to an audience of interested locals and curious holiday makers.
-Being a typical English summer, the rain clouds rattled in off the sea soaking the band, equipment and onlookers, however, they would not let a few showers dampen their shot at picking up the prize and doggedly played on risking the possibility of electrocution.
-They beat off the opposition, including a very good band called Goliath, and were presented with the trophy by Radio One DJ Pete Murray.
-As they posed for photographs, the band announced that they would be turning professional in the New Year, changing their name and recording an album, hopefully in April.
+The new slimmed down line-up made their debut at the annual ‘Bournemouth Regatta Beat Group Competition’ on Saturday 15th August 1970 on a makeshift stage erected on the beach west of the pier, to an audience of interested locals and curious holiday makers.
+Being a typical English summer, the rain clouds rattled in off the sea soaking the band, equipment and onlookers.
+However, they would not let a few showers dampen their shot at picking up the prize and doggedly played on risking the possibility of electrocution.
+They beat off the opposition, including a very good band called Goliath, and were presented with the trophy by Radio One DJ, Pete Murray.
+As they posed for photographs, the band announced they would be turning professional in the new year, changing their name and recording an album, hopefully in April.

 Finally, sessions for the first Spontaneous Combustion album got under way at Intersound Studios in the summer of 1971.
 The initial fruit of their labour was a three track single in November containing two cuts plucked from their soon to be released debut, the melodic “200 Lives” and the tom-tom driven “Leaving”, plus the standalone “Lonely Singer”.
 The self-titled album followed in January 1972, housed in a lavish comic book style sleeve designed by Paul May.
 Four of the lengthy progressive rock work outs clocked in at five minutes plus, while the album closer, “Reminder”, broke the ten-minute barrier, only “200 Lives” came in under three.
 The record failed to impress most music weeklies with the reviewer in Disc & Music Echo commenting, “Brothers Gary and Tris Margetts and Tony Brock are the trio, and each is featured in long, occasionally tedious solos on side one, which consists of three of Gary’s compositions.
 Not an adventurous set”.
 Despite less than flattering reviews and poor sales, the record gained a release in America on the Capitol label with a far less striking sleeve.